tmadorma1/multi-threaded-queue-service-class/README.md

 # multi-threaded-queue-service-class

- The multi threaded queue service is a class that operates as a message processing processor that provides the following services:
+ The multi threaded queue service is a class that operates as a message processing services that provides the following functionalities:

- 1) Provides a service via a thread-safe method to allow a client/producer/writer to write to its internal FIFO/queue.
-When the queue is full, it will stop writing and wait for a signal indicating that the reader threads have popped messages off of the queue/FIFO.
+ 1) Provides a service via a thread-safe function (write_queue) to allow a client/producer to write to its internal FIFO/queue.
+When the queue is full, it will disallow writing and wait for a signal indicating that it can resume because reader threads have popped messages off of the queue/FIFO.

- 2) Provides the functionality to create a configurable number of internal "consumer/service/reader threads, that are continually reused after they finish processing a message from the queue, thereby eliminating the expense of dynamic "as needed" thread creation.
+ 2) Provides the functionality to create a configurable number of internal "consumer/service/reader threads, that are continually reused after they finish processing a message from the queue, thereby eliminating the expensive, "dynamic created as needed" threads.

- 3) Provides conditional_variable functionality for signaling to and between all pending threads so they know when it is and is not appropriate to attempt their respective queue operations.
+ 3) Provides conditional_variable functionality for signaling to and between all pending threads so they know when it is and is not appropriate to attempt their respective queue operations (reads and writes).

  4) Provides an extendable read_queue thread function to process the message that is read from the queue as required by the application.